jimmyhillis/jquery-maptack/README.md

 ## Release History

+- v0.2.1 Added support for onTack event to provide users the ability of customize behavior on every user map click.
-- v2.0 A port to CoffeeScript with a lot better support, documentation, and settings for better support on custom forms.
+- v0.2.0 A port to CoffeeScript with a lot better support, documentation, and settings for better support on custom forms.
-- v1.0 A simple, and untested, JavaScript tool for mapping clicks on a google map into latitude and longitude values.
+- v0.1.0 A simple, and untested, JavaScript tool for mapping clicks on a google map into latitude and longitude values.